scious/documentation/docs/bask/latest.md

 - **Coming soon** Have multiple developers working on one plugin at the same time?
 Easily standardize your team's activites to improve code quality, consistency, and cadence.
 - **Coming soon** Allow Bubble accounts secured by 2FA to login with Bask.

-## How's this work?
+## How's it work?

 A tool like Bask has always seemed out of reach because Bubble doesn't have a public API for updating plugin code.
-However, it's possible to make VS Code extensions that automate **any** web browsing task.
+However, it is possible to make VS Code extensions that automate **any** web browsing task.
 So we made an extension that automates the tedious browser based actions that Bubble plugin developers do many times per hour.
 Our extension asks for your Bubble login credentials because it actually signs into your Bubble account in an invisible browser on your computer to perform actions on your behalf.

 Speaking of login credentials, we have **zero** interest in holding onto yours.
-So it gets stored using VS Code's dedicated [secrets manager](https://code.visualstudio.com/api/references/vscode-api#SecretStorage).
-Your login info never leaves your computer.
+So they get stored on your computer using VS Code's dedicated [secrets manager](https://code.visualstudio.com/api/references/vscode-api#SecretStorage).
+Your credentials never leave your device.

 ## Commands